-1. We have no water access at our school.
-Can we still implement the program?
+We have no water access at our school.
+Can we still implement the programme?

 Yes, you can.
 A self-contained system for your group facilities can be an option.
 This is a facility where a smaller container, usually a water jug or water bucket is elevated to service the facility.
-An even more compact system is the Tippy-Tap facility where each student has his or her own water bottle to perform the exercise.
 Only about 300ml of water are needed per child per day for the activities.
-Check the "Field Guide: Hardware for Group Handwashing in Schools" for more details on possible facilities for your school.
+Check the 'Facility Catalog' for more details on possible facilities for your school on YouTube GIZ Fit for School: https://bit.ly/3kUmkJI

-2. What kind of group washing facility is the best for our school?
+What kind of group washing facility is the best for our school?

 When choosing a type of facility you should have the following things in mind: local materials available and resources available, access to water and water pressure, water consumption, number of students in school, as well as cleaning and maintenance of facilities.
-No matter what kind of facility you decide to build the most important thing is that it is functional.
+No matter what kind of facility you decide to build, the most important thing is that it is functional.
 You can raise more funds later on, e.g. to beautify the facility or improve the basin.

-3. Why should parents and community be involved in the construction of facilities?
+Why should parents and community be involved in the construction of facilities?

-The success and the sustainability of the program depend on the support and commitment of parents and the community.
+The success and the sustainability of the programme depend on the support and commitment of parents and the community.
 It's the role of the school principal to involve parents and community members.
-Parents and community members will feel more responsible if they are involved and have a clear role in the program implementation.
-The contributions of parents can be for example labor, materials or financial contributions.
+Parents and community members will feel more responsible if they are involved and have a clear role in the programme implementation.
+The contributions of parents can be labor, materials or financial contributions.
 Parents can also help to advocate for water access and improved sanitation in schools.

-4. How big should the facility be?
+How big should the facility be?

-It is recommended to have one facility per classroom that can fit at least between 10-15 students at a time.
+It is recommended to have one facility per classroom that can fit at least between 10 to 15 students at a time.
 Children love to conduct the activities as a group.
 In addition, with a big facility it is less time consuming to conduct the daily activities.
-With a big enough facility near the classroom it only takes about 10 minutes a day for an entire class to conduct the activities.
+With a big enough facility near the classroom it only takes about 15 minutes a day for an entire class to conduct the activities.

-5. Should our facility have a roof?
+Should our facility have a roof?